SenorOrange/Lockin-Inator/README.md

 # Lockin-Inator
 Lockin-Inator is a minimalist Android focus app inspired by the goofy “-inator” style of Dr. Doofenshmirtz.
 It helps you lock in, avoid distractions, and track study sessions with a clean timer system.
+All you need to do is create a study mode that disables notifications and apps when "Lockin-Inator" is opened.

 🚀 Lockin-Inator